 The Friends of Homosassa Springs Wildlife State Park is helping to make sure the wildlife of the park are taken care of, especially if a storm comes.

-Thanks to the Friends group, the park’s Citizen Support Organization comprised of local volunteers, the park streamlined the evacuation process for the park’s non-releasable captive wildlife.
+Thanks to local volunteers in the park's citizen support organization, the park streamlined the evacuation process for the park’s non-releasable captive wildlife.
 The relocation of captive predators, such as alligators, Florida black bears and Florida panthers, can be challenging and requires special equipment.

-The Friends of Homosassa Springs Wildlife State Park raised over $35,000 and graciously purchased seven transport crates.
-The rangers conditioned the animals to comfortably voluntarily enter the crates, which improves safety for the staff, a quicker response to storm readiness, but less stress on the animals during relocation prior to a hurricane.
+The Friends of Homosassa Springs Wildlife State Park raised over $35,000 and purchased seven transport crates.
+The rangers conditioned the animals to voluntarily enter the crates, which improves safety for the staff and a quicker response to weather threats but puts less stress on the animals during relocation.